What is the Western Justice Center Peer Mediation Invitational?

-The Western Justice Center Invitational, formerly known as Peer Mediation Invitational (PMI), is an annual event hosted by Western Justice Center (WJC) and the U.S. Court of Appeals for the Ninth Circuit.
+The Western Justice Center Peer Mediation Invitational is an annual event hosted by Western Justice Center (WJC) and the U.S. Court of Appeals for the Ninth Circuit.
 The Invitational is designed for peer mediators throughout Los Angeles County in elementary, middle and high schools.

-With the support of our conflict resolution education partner organizations - Asian Pacific American Dispute Resolution Center, Center for Civic Mediation, and Centinela Youth Services - nearly 200 students from 36 schools participate as well as 70 teachers and volunteer mediation coaches.
-The Invitational features a special tour of the U.S. Court of Appeals for the Ninth Circuit, presentations from high-ranking judges, and mock mediations (role-plays) with coaching from some of the best experts in the field, including attorneys and professional mediators.
+With the support of our conflict resolution education partner organizations - Asian Pacific American Dispute Resolution Center, Center for Civic Mediation, and Centinela Youth Services - over 100 students from more than 20 schools participate each year, along with program advisors and volunteer mediation coaches.
+The Invitational features presentations from high-ranking judges at the U.S. Court of Appeals for the Ninth Circuit, and mock mediations (role-plays) with coaching from some of the best experts in the field, including professional mediators.

 In the role-plays, students take turns as mediators and disputing parties.
 Students have the opportunity to: